S1DAL3X/Python/README.md

 # My python examples

 In this repository I public my differrent python-programms.
 I'm not consider myself as 'true-proger'.
 I just like it.
 If you find an error in the code, then I will be happy with any criticism.
+I'm from Russia and maybe in code you can see russian words